 Of the estimated 3.2 million people living in the United States with the hepatitis C virus infection (HCV), only 50% have been tested for HCV and are aware of their status.
 Additionally, only one third have been referred for HCV care and only 5.6% receive recommended treatment.
 Studies indicate that even among high-risk patients for whom screening is recommended, only 49-75% are aware of their infection status.
 In a recent analysis of data from a national health survey, 66.8% of persons ever infected with HCV reported an exposure risk, (eg, injection drug use, having sexual contact with suspected/confirmed hepatitis C patient), 2 weeks to 6 months prior to symptom onset, and the remaining 33.2% reported no known exposure risk.
-Data from the CDC show that of the 2014 case reports that had information about drug use, 68.2% reported the use of injection drugs.
-According to one study, 72% of persons with a history of injection-drug use who are infected with HCV remain unaware of their infection status.
 Current risk-based testing strategies have had limited success, as evidenced by the substantial number of HCV-infected persons who remain unaware of their infection.
 As a result, many do not receive needed care (eg, education, counseling, and medical monitoring), and are not evaluated for treatment.
 HCV causes acute infection, which can be characterized by mild to severe illness but is usually asymptomatic.
 In approximately 75%-85% of persons, HCV persists as a chronic infection, placing infected persons at risk for liver cirrhosis, hepatocellular carcinoma (HCC), and extrahepatic complications that develop over the decades following onset of infection.
+HCV testing is the first step toward improving health outcomes for persons infected with HCV.